AfrozSaqlain/Eccentricity_vs_Lensed/README.md

 | `polarization`  | `Uniform` (periodic)               | [0, π]                        |
 | `Log_Mlz`       | `Uniform`                          | [3, 5]                        |
 | `yl`            | `PowerLaw` (`α = 1`)               | [0.01, 1.0]                   |

+**Note:** The `gen.py` code also generates a Lookup table for SNR values corresponding to each sample and each category.